KvGeijer/zote/ideas.md

 # Improvement ideas for Zote

+* Add priority queue.
+  * Maybe just implement it in Zote in a stdlib?
+Would be a hassle to add it to the vm

+* Function definitions in pipes

+* List of all stdib functions/builtins

+* Add nice range for loops such as `for i in 1:10`

 * Fix += and similar shorthands.
 Now x op= y <-> x = x op y.
 But this breaks if x contains mutable calls (like C macros)

-* Change => to -> in match arms.

 * Make operations on env require it to me mutably borrowed.

-* Add functions to convert a value to some type.
-That way we can get rid of all custom pattern matching and havn nice dedicated type errors.

 * Add real iterators (generators) to the language.
   * Can then make slices more generic